 Altitudes between 4 600 m and 5 756 m.
 Pack +25kg.

 5h30 the sun rises and ends this long and painful night.
 I don’t know why I had a terrible pain in the back all night long.
 My O2 saturation is now at 75% but Jean-Marc’s is still below 60%.
 We take a quick breakfast made of noodles and biscuits.
-We put the food, gas and climbing gear inside the tent.
-We take the tent down and put some rocks on top to protect it from the wind and snow, then we slowly start our descent.
+Then we put the food, gas and climbing gear inside the tent.
+Later, we take the tent down and put some rocks on top to protect it from the wind and snow, then we slowly start our descent.